FAQ

 Generally, once our screening has been completed we are booking clients for around 2 months time.
 We would recommend contacting us for a more accurate idea of waiting times as this is subject to change depending on demand.

-Please do get in touch if you have any questions or would like to arrange a private autism assessment for you, or your child here in Cornwall.
+Please do get in touch if you have any questions or would like to arrange a private autism assessment for you, or your child.